Fees, funding and budgeting

 Visas and proof of finances

 Find out if you require a visa to study abroad in your chosen country.
 If so, you will need to cover the cost of the visa and any relevant application costs.
-UK citizens can refer to the Foreign and Commonwealth Office (FCO) for information.
+UK citizens can refer to the Foreign, Commonwealth and Development Office (FDCO) for information.
 If you do require a visa, you must budget for making the application and possibly any travel to the embassy in advance.

 Be prepared to supply proof of finances as part of your application to your host university abroad for visa purposes.